yamathcy/ISMIR2022J-POP/index.md

 - **Singing techniques**: Overlapping strong labeled annotation (i.e. kinds and timestamps) of singing techniques.

 - **Pitch (not publicly available)**:
+- Since pitch is an essential component of singing technique analysis, we further annotated melodic pitch using [Tony](https://www.sonicvisualiser.org/tony/), followed by manual correction such as removing the unvoiced parts and reverberation tails.

 - **Spotify playlist Links**: Because of copyright issue, we don't provide raw audio tracks.
 Instead, we provide Spotify links of each songs in COSIAN.
 Here is the Spotify playlist link.